MBadriNarayanan/MachineTranslation/README.md

 # MachineTranslation

-English to French neural machine translator built using Transformer architecture in NLP
+English to French neural machine translator built using Transformer architecture in NLP.